 The A – Z button at the top of the Groups tab will sort the groups alphabetically… way easier than manually trying to recite the alphabet!

-The Advanced tab is where you can revert changes back to the Item Master details.
-Let’s say, for example, that you add a television to your proposal along with a number of other products.
+The Advanced tab is where you can revert changes to the Item Master details.
+Let’s say, for example, that you add a television to your proposal along with several other products.
 When you built the proposal, your vendor had a super sale on the TV, so you passed along those saving to your customer.
-However, the customer didn’t make a decision and the proposal has not gone stale.
-Flash forward six months and you get a call from the customer saying, “I’m ready to buy that deal!”
+However, the customer didn’t make a decision, and the proposal has not gone stale.
+Flash forward six months, and you get a call from the customer saying, “I’m ready to buy that deal!”
 But of course, prices have changed in the past six months, including the fact that you no longer have that super sale price from the TV vendor.
 So, I guess you have to rebuild the proposal to make sure the correct prices are being used, right?
 WRONG!!!

 - Place a check in the appropriate data field.
 We want to update the price, so well check the Unit Price box (we’ll go into more details on these options in a minute)